-‘Love and Hip Hop: Atlanta’: Producers Film Stevie J And Joseline In Court?
+‘Love And Hip Hop: Atlanta’ Producers Film Stevie J And Joseline In Court?

 — JamesBGCBlogger2 (@JamesBlogger2) March 13, 2017

-According to The Grio, the Love and Hip Hop: Atlanta drama, of course, has extended into the courtroom, and rather than give people their privacy so they can sort things out on their own, the VH1 producers said “RATINGS TIME!” and petitioned the courts to allow their cameras inside.
+According to the Grio, the Love and Hip Hop: Atlanta drama, of course, has extended into the courtroom, and rather than give people their privacy so they can sort things out on their own, the VH1 producers said “Ratings time!” and petitioned the courts to allow their cameras inside.

 “NFGTV, the production company behind the show, has filed legal documentation requesting access to the courtroom when Stevie J and Joseline come to hash it out next month in a Georgia court of law.
 The judge has not yet responded to the request from NFGTV.
 Stevie J and Joseline have been feuding over the baby since Joseline requested a DNA test and sued not only for the cost of her medical expenses but also for child support and a parenting plan.
 However, Stevie J wanted to have physical custody and claimed that Joseline was abusing drugs while she was pregnant.”

 Meanwhile, according to Hello Beautiful, Faith Evans — the Notorious B.I.G.’s ex-wife — briefly dated Love and Hip Hop: Atlanta star Stevie J before he got back with Joseline.
-And in an exclusive interview with the outlet, the R’n’B songstress pointed out how “heartbroken” she was when he chucked the deuces with her.
+And in an exclusive interview with the outlet, the R&B songstress pointed out how “heartbroken” she was when he chucked the deuces with her.
 At the same time, she said she wasn’t surprised.

 “You know, I’m like, ‘you know I’m not about all the craziness.
 If I’m going to be in a relationship, it’s gotta be a serious one.
 You know?’
 And I think probably for a few months he definitely went through the convincing and not getting a real response.
 You know, just, even though I was brushing him off, [he was] like, ‘no for real I really wanna be with you, I love you.’
 And I’m like, ‘I love you too, but I don’t know if I wanna be with you.’
 You know what I’m saying?”